 Computational and Mathematical Methods to Study the Complexity of Regulatory Networks in Mammalian Cells

-The Ma’ayan Laboratory applies graph-theory algorithms, machine-learning techniques and dynamical modeling to study how intracellular regulatory systems function as networks to control cellular processes such as differentiation, apoptosis and proliferation.
+The Ma’ayan Laboratory applies machine learning and other statistical mining techniques to study how intracellular regulatory systems function as networks to control cellular processes such as differentiation, dedifferentiation, apoptosis and proliferation.

-Our research team develops software systems to help experimental biologists form novel hypotheses from high-throughput data, and develop theories about the structure and function of regulatory networks in mammalian systems.
+Our research team develops software systems to help experimental biologists form novel hypotheses from high-throughput data, while aiming to better understand the structure and function of regulatory networks in mammalian cellular and multi-cellular systems.
 Read More

 lncHUB2: aggregated and inferred knowledge about human and mouse lncRNAs